theta360developers/ThetaS-MultiPictureCapture/README.md

 Python script written by Bob White to capture time-lapse pictures with a RICOH THETA S. Submitted as part of the THETA Unofficial Guide 360 Time-Lapse Video Challenge (http://lists.theta360.guide/t/theta-unofficial-guide-360-time-lapse-video-challenge/1033).

-There are currently three versions available. "-orig" is the first version.
+There are currently three versions available. "-orig" is the first version. thetaExample.py is the newest version.

 **Notes on New Version Updates (Nov 20, 2017)**